 Good communication and positive working relationships are important to promote understanding amongst club members, minimise conflict and achieve cooperative solutions.
 It is important that parents’ club members take the time to get to know each other and to develop trust and helpful working relationships.

 There may be occasions where members of a parents’ club hold strong conflicting views or do not work cooperatively with other members.
 The club president (as chair) is responsible for managing any conflict or conduct issues that arise during the course of a meeting.

 Some strategies for the president dealing with difficult situations include:

-- remind members of the requirements of the Registration Form
+- reminding members of the requirements of the registration form

 - dealing respectfully with all comments and contributions